-- 20.7.4.
-One MAD event, within the category of road accidents, has been identified to which the EMG2 Project may be vulnerable during the construction phase as detailed in entry 6 at Appendix 20B: ES Risk Record of this ES (Document DCO 6.20B/MCO 6.20B).
-The risk identified is that there will be an increase in construction traffic that could potentially lead to an increase in road accidents. - 20.7.5.
-However, based on the assumptions and mitigation measures put forward in this Chapter and Chapter 6: Traffic and Transportation of this ES (Document DCO 6.6/MCO 6.6) together with the measures identified in the CTMP appended to the CEMP (Document DCO 6.3A), it is considered that the identified potential MAD event above would be managed to be ALARP.
+- 20.7.3.
+One MAD event has been identified to which the Scheme may be vulnerable during the construction phase as detailed in Appendix 20b: ES Risk Record. - 20.7.4.
+Based on the assumptions and mitigation measures put forward in this Chapter it is considered that the identified potential major accident(s) and/or disaster(s) events above would all be managed to be ALARP.

-Operational Phase Potential MAD Events
+Operational Phase

-- 20.7.6.
-Five MAD events have been identified to which the EMG2 Project may be vulnerable during the operation phase as detailed in Appendix 20B: ES Risk Record of this ES (Document DCO 6.20B/MCO 6.20B).
-The risks identified include potential impacts from: - Extreme temperatures: - · Accidents occurring at East Midlands Airport; - Accidents occurring at EMG1 and its rail freight terminal; - Accidents occurring at Major Hazard Site H4798 known as known as Gasrec Ltd; - · Accidents occurring in the EMAGIC area; and - Operational HGV movements. - 20.7.7.
-Notwithstanding the risks identified, based on the assumptions and mitigation measures put forward in other relevant ES Chapters, which are summarised in the mitigation column of the Risk Record at Appendix 20B: ES Risk Record, it is considered that the identified potential major accident(s) and/or disaster(s) events above would all be managed to be ALARP.
+- 20.7.5.
+Five MAD events has been identified to which the Scheme may be vulnerable during the operation phase as detailed in Appendix 20b ES Risk Record. - 20.7.6.
+Based on the assumptions and mitigation measures put forward in other relevant ES Chapters, it is considered that the identified potential major accident(s) and/or disaster(s) events above would all be managed to be ALARP.